 Once you have dismantled the laptop and taken out the motherboard, remove the BIOS battery first before proceeding with repairing water damage.
 Although in some cases, cleaning the motherboard is not required but it is recommended to inspect it thoroughly.

-Tilt the motherboard upside down and thoroughly check for moisture or white spots which are indicators of water damage.
+Tilt the motherboard upside down and thoroughly check for residue or white spots which are indicators of water damage.
 Do not put too much white spirit because it needs to evaporate completely.

 Remove the CPU heatsink and clean the components underneath it.
-Once the heatsink is removed you might need to replace the thermal compound as well so make sure you keep it with you.
+Once the heatsink is removed you might need to replace the thermal compound as well.
 Once you are satisfied with your repair work, let it dry completely before turning it on.

-It is a good precautionary step to replace the BIOS battery as well but it depends on the user preference.
+It is a good precautionary step to replace the BIOS battery as well but it depends on your preference.
 Lastly, when you are putting everything together make sure that heatsink fan is working properly.
 You can use compressed air on its wings to check and to dry your motherboard.

 What Do You Want To Read Next.
 Write Me A Message.